STUDENT GUIDELINES FOR STUDIO OPTION LOTTERY

 Lottery ballots will be available on GROPIUS as soon as presentations have ended.
 You will need your HUID and PIN in order to complete the lottery form.
 Use any web-browser (Netscape, Explorer, etc.) on any computer inside the GSD, including those in the library, or room 516.

-Submit your completed lottery form on-line and your paper ballot to Room 409 no later than 2 hours after the lottery presentations have ended.
+Submit your completed lottery form on-line and your paper ballot to the 4th floor lounge no later than 2 hours after the lottery presentations have ended.
 Students with missing or incomplete forms will be assigned randomly to a studio.

-If you do not know your HUID and PIN, please visit www.pin.harvard.edu for assistance.
-For technical issues with the lottery process, see Help Desk in Room 520; if you have questions about the lottery procedure or your eligibility, please see the Program Coordinator in your department immediately.
 Note that you will be allowed to enter the lottery only one time.
 Please make sure your choices are correct before submitting the form.
 If you need to change your entry, you must report to the Program Coordinator in person.
+As with any on-line transaction, please do not hit the ‘SUBMIT’ button more than once.
+For technical issues with the lottery process, see Help Desk in the lower level of Frances Loeb Library.

 Announcement of Results:

-By approximately 6:30 PM, results of the lottery will be posted outside departmental offices as well as on-line on the GSD website, linked to the information for current students website.
+By approximately 6:30 PM, results of the lottery will be posted outside departmental offices as well as on-line via GROPIUS.

-Studio desks will be available for occupancy on the evening of Friday, January 25th, at approximately 8 p.m.
+Studio desks will be available for occupancy on the evening of Tuesday, August 30, at approximately 8 p.m.
 Given the overall logistics, we cannot give an exact time, and we would greatly appreciate your patience during the process.
-Students should not enter the trays while the desks are being labeled.
-Please refrain from any intrusive behavior (e.g. following the desk labeling staff around) as this only causes delays.
+Please do not enter the trays until the announcement is made that the trays are open.
 Laura Snowdon will email students not enrolled in thesis or studio during the first week of classes if there are any available desks available for sharing.
-However, please be aware that there may not be any extra desks this fall.
+However, please be aware that there may not be any extra desks this term.

 Final reviews and exams:

 After the start of the semester the final review schedule will be posted on the Information for Current Students area of the GSD website.
-All students should plan on being present throughout the entire option studio final review period, May 6, 7 and 8, as well as through the entirely of final exam period, May 9 -10, and 13-14.
+All students should plan on being present throughout the ENTIRE option studio final review period, December 7-9, as well as through the ENTIRE final exam period, December12-15.